LeeCampbell/IntroToRx/content/11_SchedulingAndThreading.md

 ### TaskPoolScheduler

-Invokes all work through the TPL task pool.
-The TPL task pool is newer than the CLR thread pool.
-Rx's DefaultScheduler uses the older CLR thread pool for backwards compatibility reasons, but the TPL task pool can offer performance benefits in some scenarios.
+Invokes all work via the thread pool using [TPL tasks](https://learn.microsoft.com/en-us/dotnet/standard/parallel-programming/task-parallel-library-tpl).
+The TPL was introduced many years after the CLR thread pool, and is now the recommended way to launch work via the thread pool.
+At the time the TPL was added, the thread pool would use a slightly different algorithm when you scheduled work through tasks than it would use if you relied on the older thread pool APIs.
+This newer algorithm enabled it to be more efficient in some scenarios.
+The documentation is now rather vague about this, so it's not clear whether these differences still exist on modern .NET, but tasks continue to be the recommended mechanism for using the thread pool.
+Rx's DefaultScheduler uses the older CLR thread pool APIs for backwards compatibility reasons.
+In performance critical code you could try using the `TaskPoolScheduler` instead in cases where a lot of work is being run on thread pool threads to see if it offers any performance benefits for your workload.

 ### ThreadPoolScheduler

-Invokes all work through the thread pool.
+Invokes all work through the thread pool using the old pre-[TPL](https://learn.microsoft.com/en-us/dotnet/standard/parallel-programming/task-parallel-library-tpl) API.
 This type is a historical artifact, dating back to when not all platforms offered the same kind of thread pool.
-In almost all cases, you should use the `DefaultScheduler`.
+In almost all cases, if you want the behaviour for which this type was designed, you should use the `DefaultScheduler` (although [`TaskPoolScheduler`](#taskpoolscheduler) offers a different behaviour that might be).
 The only scenario in which using `ThreadPoolScheduler` makes any difference is when writing UWP applications.
 The UWP target of `System.Reactive` v6.0 provides a different implementation of this class than you get for all other targets.
 It uses `Windows.System.Threading.ThreadPool` whereas all other targets use `System.Threading.ThreadPool`.
 The UWP version provides properties letting you configure some features specific to the UWP thread pool.

 In practice it's best to avoid this class in new code.
 The only reason the UWP target had a different implementation was that UWP used not to provide `System.Threading.ThreadPool`.
 But that changed when UWP added support for .NET Standard 2.0 in Windows version 10.0.19041.
 There is no longer any good reason for there to be a UWP-specific `ThreadPoolScheduler`, and it's a source of confusion that this type is quite different in the UWP target but it has to remain for backwards compatibility purposes.
 (It may well be deprecated because Rx 7 will be addressing some problems arising from the fact that the `System.Reactive` component currently has direct dependencies on UI frameworks.)
 If you use the `DefaultScheduler` you will be using the `System.Threading.ThreadPool` no matter which platform you are running on.